spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 {% info_block infoBox "Example" %}

-In my Project, we don’t calculate refundable amount inside Spryker OS, so I need to extend `\Spryker\Zed\Calculation\CalculationDependencyProvider` by
+In my Project, we don’t calculate a refundable amount inside Spryker OS, so I need to extend `\Spryker\Zed\Calculation\CalculationDependencyProvider` by
 `\Pyz\Zed\Calculation\CalculationDependencyProvider` and remove `RefundableAmountCalculatorPlugin` from the `CalculationDependencyProvider::getQuoteCalculatorPluginStack()` plugin stack.

 {% endinfo_block %}